 Einbinder, Susan L. “Pulcellina of Blois: Romantic Myths and Narrative Conventions.”
 Jewish History 12 (1998): 29–46.

 Falk, Zeev.
 Jewish Matrimonial Law in the Middle Ages.
-Oxford: 1966.
+Oxford: Oxford University Press, 1966.

 Grayzel, Solomon.
-The Church and the Jews in the Thirteenth Century, 1.
-New York: 1966.
+The Church and the Jews in the Thirteenth Century.
+New York: Jewish Theological Seminary of America, 1966.

 Grossman, Avraham.
 “Background to Family Ordinances: R. Gershom Me’or haGolah.”
-Jewish History.
-Essays in Honor of Chimen Abramsky, edited by Ada Rappaport-Albert and Steven J. Zipperstein.
-London: (1988): 3–24.
-Grossman, Avraham.
-“The Status of Jewish Women in Germany (Tenth–Twelfth Century).”
-Zur Geschichte der jüdischen Frau in Deutschland, ed.
-Julius Carlebach.
-Berlin: (1993) 17–36.
+In Jewish History.
+Essays in Honour of Chimen Abramsky, ed.
+Ada Rappaport-Albert and Steven J. Zipperstein, 3-24.
+London: P. Halben, 1988.

 Grossman, Avraham.
-Pious and Rebellious–Jewish Women in Europe in the Middle Ages, trans.
-(English) by Jonathan Chipman.
-Waltham MA: 2004.
+Pious and Rebellious: Jewish Women in Europe in the Middle Ages, trans.
+Jonathan Chipman.
+Waltham, MA: Brandeis University Press, 2004.

 Güdemann, Moritz.
 Geschichte des Erziehungswesens und der Cultur der abendländischen Juden während des Mittelalters.
-Wien: 1880.
+Vienna: A. Hölder, 1880.

 Haberman, Abraham M. Sefer Gezerot Ashkenaz ve-Tsarfat.
 Jerusalem: 1946.

 Hoffman, Lawrence A. Covenant of Blood: Circumcision and Gender in Rabbinic Judaism.
-Chicago-London 1996.
+Chicago: University of Chicago, 1996.

 Haberman, Abraham M. “The Monetary Arrangements of Marriage in Medieval Ashkenaz.”
-Religion and Economy Connections and Interactions, edited by Menahem Ben-Sasson, 191–208 (Hebrew).
+In Religion and Economy Connections and Interactions, ed.
+Menahem Ben-Sasson, 191–208 (Hebrew).
 Jerusalem: 1995.

 Jordan, William Chester.
 Women and Credit in Pre-Industrial and Developing Societies.
-Philadelphia: 1993.
+Philadelphia: University of Pennsylvania Press, 1993.

 Kanarfogel, Ephraim.
 Jewish Education and Society in the High Middle Ages.
-Detroit: 1992.
+Detroit: Wayne State University Press, 1992.

 Klein, Michelle.
 A Time to Be Born: Customs and Folklore of Jewish Birth.
-Philadelphia-New York: 1999.
+Philadelphia-New York: Jewish Publication Society, 1999.

 Marcus, Ivan G. “From Politics to Martyrdom: Shifting Paradigms in the Hebrew Narratives of the 1096 Crusade Riots.”
 Prooftexts 2 (1982): 40–52.

 Marcus, Ivan G. Rituals of Childhood.
 Jewish Acculturation in Medieval Europe.
-New Haven-London: 1996.
+New Haven-London: Yale University Press, 1996.

 Stow, Kenneth.
 Alienated Minority: The Jews of Medieval Latin Europe.
-Cambridge, MA: 1992.
+Cambridge, MA: Harvard University Press, 1992.